What to do

 After the Military

-Whether you served in the military for 4 years or 40 years, deciding what to do with the rest of your time may feel both exciting and overwhelming.
+Whether you served in the military for four years or 40 years, deciding what to do with the rest of your time may feel both exciting and overwhelming.
 How you live your life after the military is entirely up to you, but it’s important not to forget the valuable lessons you learned while enlisted.
 We hope these tips will give you the best shot at success as you prepare to embark on your next journey.

 How to Get Out of the Military and Be Successful